patrickscottbest/OIDrage/README.md

 # OIDrage
 A lightweight SNMPv2c server for testing purposes.
-Sends mimic responses of test data based on any snmpwalk.
+Sends mimic responses of test data based on any snmpwalk output.
 Designed to scale.

 ![OIDrage Logo](logo/png/logo-no-background.png?raw=true "OIDrage Logo")

-# Updates
-- 20221208 - Initiate Project - Complimentery to https://github.com/patrickscottbest/hammerOID
-- 20221218 - Ready for walks and for individual gets, new logo.
-- 20221221 - Ready for bulk.
-Tested against Cacti.

 # About OIDrage
 A lightweight SNMPv2c setup to mimic thousands of datapoints for testing any snmp scraper, for example, a real cacti installation or a cli snmp transaction.